-- We intensified our upskilling and reskilling efforts to ensure our talents are equipped to win in the marketplace.
-We equipped senior leaders to lead and navigate the business and the workforce towards achieving organisational goals anchored on PETRONAS Cultural Beliefs and Shared Values through several key programmes.
-We also continued to build a pipeline of leaders by nurturing leadership at all levels to ensure sustainable bench strength for succession.
-In 2021, we focused heavily on creating a pervasive innovation culture at all levels, from Board members right down to the masses to bring to life PETRONAS Cultural Beliefs (specifically Innovate Now, Customer Focused, Be Enterprising) through programmes like Innovation Masterclass (IM) and Agile Awareness, to immerse employees in the innovation and agile methodology designed to drive new innovative ideas towards achieving business objectives. - We continuously strengthen our efforts to create and sustain the right environment for our people to thrive, through our PETRONAS Cultural Beliefs anchored on our Shared Values and fostering Diversity and Inclusion.
+- We intensified our upskilling and reskilling efforts to ens equipped to win in the marketplace.
+We equipped senic and navigate the business and the workforce towards a organisational goals anchored on PETRONAS Cultural Be Values through several key programmes.
+We also contin pipeline of leaders by nurturing leadership at all levels t bench strength for succession.
+In 2021, we focused hea pervasive innovation culture at all levels, from Board me to the masses to bring to life PETRONAS Cultural Belief Innovate Now, Customer Focused, Be Enterprising) thro like Innovation Masterclass (IM) and Agile Awareness, to in the innovation and agile methodology designed to dr ideas towards achieving business objectives. - We continuously strengthen our efforts to create and s environment for our people to thrive, through our PETI Beliefs anchored on our Shared Values and fostering Dir sure our talents are or leaders to lead chieving eliefs and Shared nued to build a o ensure sustainable avily on creating a embers right down is (specifically ugh programmes immerse employees rive new innovative ustain the right RONAS Cultural versity and Inclusion.
+Link to: Strategic Thrusts: Material Topics: Material Topic